 How much will it take to keep your community running next year?
 The board looks at the typical costs and takes into account any upcoming improvements (such as expanding a playground) or repairs (such as replacing the pool filtration system).

-Some years are more expensive than others, obviously; a particularly snowy winter can cost a lot more in plowing.
+Some years can be more expensive than others; a particularly snowy winter can cost a lot more in plowing.
 For the most part, an HOA board should be able to anticipate expenses accurately.

 The reserve fund is money set aside for future repairs or replacements.
 Each year a certain amount of homeowner association dues should be added to the fund to cover any future needs.
 Mostly these will be for large-scale projects or major repairs and upgrades.